GalaluddinOwais/The-Evolving-Green-Thing/README.md

 ### Target The Ball

-The goal is to get the free ball as close as possible to the pinned ball
+The goal is to get the free ball as close as possible to the pinned ball before a specific time period elapses

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/13d87c21-5339-4754-9cd4-97aab05f6ff6" width="40%" height="40%">

 ### Triple Clearance

-The goal is to get the three balls as close as possible to the side without a boundary and beyond
+The goal is to get the three balls as close as possible to the side without a boundary and beyond before a specific time period elapses

 ![clearamce](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/bad4354b-2b18-4e53-9fcd-e958d949d220)

 ### Triple Goalkeeping

-The goal is to keep the three balls within the frame, preventing each from going beyond the side without a boundary
+The goal is to keep the three balls within the frame, preventing each from going beyond the side without a boundary until a specific time period elapses

 ![goalkeeping](https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/e0496d35-9b8a-4586-98a3-0d8714f1bba1)

 ### The Floor Is Lava

-The goal is to avoid contact with the lower boundary for as long as possible
+The goal is to avoid contact with the lower boundary for as long as possible before a specific time period elapses

 (Note that the amount of movement is limited for that type of "thing")